dbt-labs/docs.getdbt.com/website/docs/faqs/Accounts/cloud-upgrade-instructions.md

 2. To unlock your account and continue using the Team plan, you need to enter your payment details.
 3. Go to **Payment Information** and click **Edit** on the right.
 4. Enter your payment details and click **Save**.
-5. This automatically unlocks your dbt Cloud account and you should now enjoy the benefits of the Team plan. 🎉
+5. This automatically unlocks your dbt Cloud account, and you can now enjoy the benefits of the Team plan. 🎉

 <Lightbox src="/img/docs/dbt-cloud/trial-team-flow.gif"/>